 - That the expense was not taken as an itemized deduction in any tax year.

 Interested in how HSA’s can improve your healthcare benefit offerings?
-Talk to one of our experts today!
+Reach out to our healthcare team!